 2. Be aware of the highly tested Civil Procedure issues

-The Examiners tend to test several of the same issues repeatedly in Civil Procedure questions.
+The examiners tend to test several of the same issues in Civil Procedure questions.
 You can maximize your score by being aware of these highly tested issues.
 (We have a nice summary of these in our MEE One-Sheets if you want to see all of them and have them all in one place.)

 Some of the highly tested Civil Procedure Multistate Essay Exam issues include:

 Subject matter jurisdiction (SMJ)

 Subject-matter jurisdiction (SMJ) is by far the examiners’ favorite Civil Procedure MEE topic to test.
 The examiners especially like to test diversity jurisdiction and supplemental jurisdiction, with federal-question jurisdiction and removal being tested slightly less frequently.
 Subject-matter jurisdiction is the power of a court to hear a certain type of case.
 Most state courts have very broad subject-matter jurisdiction whereas federal courts have limited subject-matter jurisdiction.

 - Federal-question jurisdiction: The type of claim must be created by federal law or created by state law but depend on a substantial federal question.
 The federal question must appear on the face of the plaintiff’s well-plead complaint.
 When federal-question jurisdiction is tested, it is often tested with personal jurisdiction.